 Communication and Empathy

 Communication is key.
-When staff have been isolated and removed from a work environment for a long period of time, uncertainty, questions and concern will surely arise when staff aren’t clearly communicated the return to work process.
+When staff have been isolating and away from a work environment for a long period of time, uncertainty, questions and concern will surely arise when staff aren’t clear on the return to work process.
 Think about how you will let you teams know:

 - Who will be returning to the workplace